OAODEV/web-dev-dictionary/definitions.md

 #### application
 A stand alone service whose consumer is a human.
 Excel and Facebook are applications.
+The operation of an experience.

 #### application release
 A set of service releases that when deployed together in an environment work together to produce an application.
 A specific version of an application.
+The implementation of an experience.

 #### config
 A set of key value pairs.

 #### environment
 Compute, network and persistence resources that host and provide access to services along with a specific set of dependencies in the form of operating system, installed software, running services, specific files and/or environment variables.
 The host for a service or application.

+#### experience
+One of possibly many ways an application could behave.
+Often used when discussing possible changes to and an experemental experience would be useful to analyze.
+Used in the design and analysis context and is implemented in the development and operation context as an application release.

 #### image
 The result of a build process.
 Software that is configurable, testable and runnable.